chayelheinsen/config/README.md

 # Getting Started

+### Building the Docker Image

+1. You should have Docker installed.
+You can [download it here](https://www.docker.com/get-started).
+1. For development, make a `.env` file at the root of the project.
+More information on this can be found in the [Environment Variables](#environment-variables) section.
+1. At the root of the project, run the following command to build the image: `$ docker compose build`
+1. Create and migrate the database:

+    ```sh
+    $ docker compose run --rm web bin/rails db:create
+    $ docker compose run --rm web bin/rails db:migrate
+    ```
+1. Once that's done, you can run `$ docker compose up` to bring up the app.
+It should load onto localhost:3000

 ### Environment Variables

-You should have these variables setup on your environment where this app will run:
+You should have these variables setup on your environment where this app will run.
+If running in development, there's a `.env.example` file that you should copy over to `.env` and fill in any missing variables.

 ### `REDIS_PROVIDER`